syphrose/Electoral-Leadership-Performance_Index/README.md

-The rest of this document therefore outlines our approach, budget, and timeline for the CGPI study, emphasizing the importance of transparency, inclusivity, and public participation throoghout the project
+The rest of this document therefore outlines our approach, budget, and timeline for the CGPI study, emphasizing the importance of transparency, inclusivity, and public participation throughout the project.